ibrahidm/clinical-calculators/README.md

 A repository of clinical equations used to calculate various patient parameters as well as compute pharmacokinetic / pharmacodynamic models.

-As more equations are added, library will be published as a npm package to the npm registry.
+As more equations are added, library will be published as an npm package to the npm registry.

 ##